fabcoins-dot-info/fabcoins.info/_includes/helpers/vars.md

 ![Warning icon](/img/icons/icon_warning.svg)
-**Warning:** if account1 receives an unconfirmed payment and transfers it to account2 with the `move` RPC, account2 will be able to spend those bitcoins even if this parameter is set to `1` or higher.{% endcapture %}
+**Warning:** if account1 receives an unconfirmed payment and transfers it to account2 with the `move` RPC, account2 will be able to spend those fabcoins even if this parameter is set to `1` or higher.{% endcapture %}

 {% capture INCLUDE_DECODE_RAW_TRANSACTION %}